 If the case is dismissed after a case assessment review, the complainant will be issued a Release of Jurisdiction.
 The complainant will then be able to bring a civil action in court if they so wish.

-Under the Time’s Up Act, the employer may not modify a complainant’s conditions of employment unless the modification is agreed to in writing, by both parties.
+The employer may not modify a complainant’s conditions of employment unless the modification is agreed to in writing by both parties.
 This requirement seeks to lessen retaliation claims, which occur when the employer subjects the complainant to an adverse employment action because a complaint was filed against the employer.
 However, this requirement may also interfere with the employer’s attempt to resolve the sexual harassment issue.

 In a situation where the employee refuses to sign a modification, the CHRO may find that the employer’s corrective actions were reasonable and not detrimental to the complainant based on evidence presented to the CHRO by the employer and the complainant.